robenkleene/parrot/README.md

 3. Load a sample by dragging it onto the waveform box.
 4. When playing a MIDI note plays, the spectral output in Parrot will show the output of the synthesizer overlaid with the output of the sample.

+## Installation

+1. Drag `max-for-live/ParrotNote.amxd` to `Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/`
+2. Drag `max-for-live/Parrot.amxd` to `Ableton/User Library/Presets/Audio Effects/Max Audio Effect/`

+There's an optional `install.sh` script that will do this automatically.

+### Stand-Alone Mode

+Parrot can also be opened in standalone mode by opening the `misc/instruments/Parrot.maxpat`  outside of Ableton Live, it offers some additional features.

+- Typing the `s` will play the sample
+- **BG**: Toggle whether typing `s` should also play the sample when Max is not in the foreground

 ## Interface

 ### ParrotNote